graphcore-research/graphcore-research.github.io/_posts/2024-12/2024-12-10-llama-vision.md

 The text transformer is mostly unchanged from the original pre-trained model (Llama 8B).
 In order to incorporate information from the vision transformer, 8 additional cross-attention layers are interleaved into the stack of text transformer layers.

-The cross-attention layers take queries from the text sequence, but keys and values from the vision transformer output.
-They also omit RoPE embeddings, but introduce an RMSNorm after the query and key projections.
+The cross-attention layers take queries from the text sequence, but keys and values from the vision transformer.
+Specifically, the input to the key and value projections is formed by concatenating the vision transformer residual state after layers [3, 7, 15, 23, 30] and the final hidden state, then projecting to the language model's hidden size.
+Cross-attention layers omit RoPE embeddings and introduce an RMSNorm after the query and key projections.
 The following code supports both (text) self-attention and (text-vision) cross-attention layers, given `params`, `hidden`, `vision_out`, `layer_idx` and `rotate()`:

 ```python
 input_q = F.rms_norm(hidden, (1280,), params.attn_norm)